-- Reading comprehension across the school to improve reading achievement
+- Reading comprehension and reading for pleasure across the school

 - Additional support will continue to be offered to individual children based on the individual needs and circumstances of the child, and will be tailored accordingly following close monitoring of each Pupil premium pupil.

-- Setting in maths-additional teacher.
-Placing of children into more ambitious groups where the child shows potential, and teachers to offer support to the children to achieve in their groups, in-line with their peers.
+- Setting in maths.
+Placing of children into more ambitious groups where the child shows potential, and teachers to offer support to the children to achieve in their groups in line with their peers.
 Close monitoring of children in receipt of Pupil Premium at pupil progress meetings and at SLT.